 RT is similar to tick, but it also provides the following benefits:

-stream id - identifies a stream in a kdb Insights Enterprise deployment.
-Since there can be multiple Streams in a kdb Insights Enterprise , the stream id (currently known in the UI as a Sub Topic) is used by external publishers to identify the stream to send data to.
+stream id - applicable to a kdb Insights Enterprise deployment only.
+Since there can be multiple Streams in a kdb Insights Enterprise, the stream id (currently known in the UI as a Sub Topic) is used by external publishers to identify the stream to send data to.

 Publishers must use unique session names

-Each publisher on a given host MUST use a different session name to provide a unique directory name for the stream files before they are merged.
+Each publisher on a given host MUST use a different session name to provide a unique directory name for the log files before they are merged.

-We will now look at the various components that make up the RT micro architecture:
+We will now look at the various components that make up the RT microservice:

-- Replicators: continuously, rapidly, and securely transport a stream file directory from one machine to another.
+- Replicators: continuously, rapidly, and securely transport a log directory from one machine to another.

-- Sequencers: read from multiple stream file directories and produce a single merged directory that can itself be consumed.
+- Sequencers: read from multiple session directories and produce a single merged log directory that can itself be consumed.